computational-cell-analytics/micro-sam/doc/contributing.md

 git checkout -b my-new-feature
 ```

+We use [google style python docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) to create documentation for all new code.

-You may also find it helpful to look at this [developer guide](development.md), which explains the organization of the micro-sam code.
+You may also find it helpful to look at this [developer guide](#for-developers), which explains the organization of the micro-sam code.

 ## Testing